-Experience, they say is the best teacher but the irony is the likelihood of the student to draw the wrong lessons from whatever experience is teaching.
-A case of different people doing different things with the same lessons from Mister Experience.
+Experience, they say is the best teacher but the catch is the likelihood of the student to draw the wrong lessons from whatever experience is teaching.
+A case of different people doing different things with the same lessons from Teacher Experience.
 Whether good or bad or outright ugly, whatever happens to the student is usually the result of their own individual thought patterns and interpretations of such lessons which is why some of us have over the years built and closely guarded all sort of erroneous beliefs and they have in turn become strongholds in our lives.
-Some are cultural or religious beliefs that even defies common sense and inspite of their seemingly silliness, we still cling to them simply because many of our opinions about life are ours only because we know of no other ways to think.
+Some are cultural or religious beliefs that even defies common sense and inspite of their seemingly silliness, we still cling to them simply because many of our opinions about life are ours only because we do not know better.

 “For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down imaginations and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ”- 2Corinthians 10:3-5.